-- Live human language translation in Microsoft Teams
+- Enable language translation in Teams

-- Three language interpreting options and what to look out for
+- Three language interpreting options

-- How to choose the best Teams language interpreting option
+- How to choose the right option

-Live human language translation in Microsoft Teams
+Enable simultaneous language translation in Teams

-Simultaneous interpretation allows interpreters to convey what a speaker says in one language into another in real-time.
+Simultaneous interpretation allows interpreters to convey what a speaker says in one language to another in real-time.
 This is done without disrupting the original flow of the speaker.

 Three language interpreting options and what to look out for

 Each option comes with its own benefits and limitations.
 Let's look at them in more detail.